MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 ## [C#](#tab/csharp)

-Now we create property accessors using the `CreateProperty` method that provides a handle to the `BotState` object.
+Now you create property accessors using the `CreateProperty` method that provides a handle to the `BotState` object.
 Each state property accessor allows you to get or set the value of the associated state property.
-Before we use our state properties, we use each accessor to load the property from storage and get it from the state cache.
-To get the properly scoped key associated with the state property, we call the `GetAsync` method.
+Before you use the state properties, use each accessor to load the property from storage and get it from the state cache.
+To get the properly scoped key associated with the state property, you call the `GetAsync` method.

 **Bots/StateManagementBot.cs**